hdrummon/HugoHdrummon/content/post/FinalReflection.md

 ## Introduction
 Throughout my time in Summer Studio 02 Cyber Security: An Offensive Mindset, I have gone from very basic introductory level knowledge of Cyber Security, to being able to attempt Hack-the-Box challenges with confidence in my skills.
-The studio has really help me develop the necessary skills for the industry and develop the mindset needed to address these new challenges.
+The studio has really helped me develop the necessary skills for the industry and develop the mindset needed to address these new challenges.
 In this post, I will be discussing how I’ve addressed each Subject Learning Outcome over the course of the studio as well as provide evidence based on each SLO.
-I’d like personally like the thank our studios tutors, Larry, Jason and Max for providing the insight and guidance along the journey through this studio and providing the opportunity to learn such an interesting topic.
+I’d like to personally thank our studios tutors, Larry, Jason and Max for providing the insight and guidance along the journey through this studio and providing the opportunity to learn such an interesting topic.

 ## SLO1 Engage with stakeholders to identify a problem or scope a defined problem
 Across each week, I found my problem statement switching between different problems that I found in the industry.
 Each week as I interacted with stakeholders, I found that my initial problem statement when asked as a question would often be solved or at least recognised by the stakeholder.